NBA trade roundup: Hawks move up to No. 4, take Hunter

 --The Indiana Pacers acquired forward T.J.
 Warren and the No. 32 pick from the Phoenix Suns in exchange for cash, ESPN's Adrian Wojnarowski reported.

-The move would clear salary-cap space for the Suns, who would shed the remaining three years and $35 million on Warren's contract.
+The move clears salary-cap space for the Suns, who would shed the remaining three years and $35 million on Warren's contract.
 Warren, 25, contributed 18 points and four rebounds per game last season for Phoenix.

+The Pacers later dealt the 32nd pick, which became Stanford forward KZ Okpala, to the Miami Heat for three future second-round picks.

 --The Suns then dealt the No. 6 pick in the draft to the Minnesota Timberwolves for the No. 11 pick and forward Dario Saric, according to Wojnarowski.